-- (i) the discharge of plastics from a vessel necessary for the purpose of securing the safety of a vessel and those on board or saving life at sea; or - (ii) the accidental loss of plastics resulting from damage to a vessel or its equipment provided that all reasonable precautions have been taken before and after the occurrence of the damage, to prevent or minimise the accidental loss; or, - (iii) the accidental loss of fishing gear consisting of or containing plastic from a vessel provided that all reasonable precautions have been taken to prevent such loss; or - (iv) the discharge of fishing gear consisting of or containing plastic from a vessel for the protection of the marine environment or for the safety of that vessel or its crew. - 64.
-The concession holder must ensure that no plastic packaging bands are used to secure bait boxes. - 65.
+(i) the discharge of plastics from a vessel necessary for the purpose of securing the safety of a vessel and those on board or saving life at sea; or

+(ii) the accidental loss of plastics resulting from damage to a vessel or its equipment provided that all reasonable precautions have been taken before and after the occurrence of the damage, to prevent or minimise the accidental loss; or,

+(iii) the accidental loss of fishing gear consisting of or containing plastic from a vessel provided that all reasonable precautions have been taken to prevent such loss; or

+(iv) the discharge of fishing gear consisting of or containing plastic from a vessel for the protection of the marine environment or for the safety of that vessel or its crew.

+- 66. The concession holder must ensure that no plastic packaging bands are used to secure bait boxes. - 67.
 The concession holder must not use plastic packaging bands for any other purposes on the fishing vessel unless there is an on-board incinerator (closed system).
 The concession holder must ensure that any packaging bands, once removed from packages, shall be cut into approximately 30cm sections so that they do not form a continuous loop and at the earliest opportunity are incinerated.
-Any plastic residue shall be stored on board the vessel until it can be discharged at adequate port reception facilities and in no case discarded at sea. - 66.
-The concession holder, is prohibited from dumping or discharging oil or fuel products or oily mixtures into the sea, in accordance with MARPOL Annex I. - 67.
-The concession holder must ensure that an extract from the Register, or a true copy of it, is carried by the fishing boat and is available for inspection at any time by a maritime officer or a designated CCAMLR inspector. - 68.
-For the boat nominated to this concession, at all times when the boat is being used under this concession, the concession holder must have provided to AFMA via email

-AntarcticReporting@afma.gov.au a current emergency contact facility for the nominated boat.

-- 69. The emergency contact facility provided by the concession holder must enable AFMA to contact the boat immediately and directly at any time when the boat is at sea, including in the event of an emergency. - Note: The emergency contact facility may take the form of a satellite phone number, or skipper or crew member's mobile phone number any number that may be used by AFMA to contact the boat while it is at sea at any time, including in the event of an emergency. - 70.
-The concession holder must immediately notify AFMA of any change in contact details, via email to AntarcticReporting@afma.gov.au; and the boat must not depart on a fishing trip unless AFMA has been so notified of the change in contact details. - 71.
+Any plastic residue shall be stored on board the vessel until it can be discharged at adequate port reception facilities and in no case discarded at sea. - 68.
+The concession holder must ensure that an extract from the Register, or a true copy of it, is carried by the fishing boat and is available for inspection at any time by a maritime officer or a designated CCAMLR inspector. - 69.
+For the boat nominated to this concession, at all times when the boat is being used under this concession, the concession holder must have provided to AFMA via email to AntarcticReporting@afma.gov.au a current emergency contact facility for the nominated boat. - 70.
+The emergency contact facility provided by the concession holder must enable AFMA to contact the boat immediately and directly at any time when the boat is at sea, including in the event of an emergency. - Note: The emergency contact facility may take the form of a satellite phone number, or skipper or crew member's mobile phone number, or any other number AFMA can use to contact the boat while it is at sea at any time, including in the event of an emergency. - 71.
+The concession holder must immediately notify AFMA of any change in contact details, via email to AntarcticReporting@afma.gov.au; and the boat must not depart on a fishing trip unless AFMA has been so notified of the change in contact details. - 72.
 The concession holder must ensure that the unload of any toothfish product does not commence until an authorised inspector is present.